Buct0r/fullfetch/README.md

 </p><br><br>

 <p style="font-size: 1.1em;" align="center">
-fullfetch is a neofetch and fastfetch inspired CLI application for showing system informations and fully customizable.
+fullfetch is a <a href="https://github.com/dylanaraps/neofetch">neofetch</a> and <a href="https://github.com/fastfetch-cli/fastfetch">fastfetch</a> inspired CLI application for showing system informations and fully customizable.
 The customization can be modified by editing the <code>config.json</code>.</p><br>